Following an incident at Bronco Stadium in Boise last night, Oregon running back LeGarrette Blount…

 If it sounds like I'm excusing LeGarrette Blount, justifying his response, and assigning blame in an effort to redirect some of the criticism, I'm not.
 I'm merely attempting to speak to the errors of our ways.
 In this case "our" is the media, the same media who regularly jumps on a story, rips the flesh from its bones, and devours it with every ounce of sensationalistic energy, without regard to depth and the lives of those involved.

 I've read comments suggesting Blount should have his scholarship revoked.
 I've heard others say that criminal charges should be filed.
 "LeGarrette Blount is a thug and has no place in the world of collegiate sports or on a campus of higher learning" so some say.

 The guy made a mistake.
 It seems many want those who've erred to change for the better, but don't want to provide an avenue to do so.
 At least the Ducks don't think that way and that's why they are keeping Blount on scholarship.

-to see so.
+Let the guy breathe.
+We live in a world of second chances; one only has to look in the direction of Michael Vick to see so.
 LeGarrette Blount made a mistake and he's paying the price for it.
 His career at Oregon is done, his reputation has been forever marred, and his desired career has hit an Everest-sized bump in the road, but his life shouldn't be over.

 It has been said that LeGarrette Blount's post-game apology was meaningless and "much too late."